 Imagine being able to consistently identify a specific customer whenever and wherever they interact with your brand: in your commerce channels, your marketing channels and your service channels.

 What could marketers do with that kind of always-active, enterprise-wide technology?
-You’d be able to maintain a continuous conversation with each customer that is personalized and relevant to their interests, providing the type of proactive helpfulness that dramatically deepens customer engagement with your brand.
+You’d be able to maintain a continuous conversation with each customer that is personalized and relevant to their interests, providing the type of proactive helpfulness that dramatically deepens brand loyalty and customer engagement.

 Here’s an example.
 Sally has just viewed a how-to video on summer styles on a cosmetics retailer’s website.
 Sally’s in the gold tier of the brand’s loyalty program, and her full browsing and purchase history is accessible, along with the fact that her last in-store makeover session was more than a year ago.
 The brand’s marketing ecosystem can now recognize Sally at a wide variety of touchpoints and surround her with relevant offers: